- What Is Soil, Anyway?

 The very first step I would take towards building soil on a new property is starting a compost system.

-This could be cold compost, hot compost, a worm farm, a black soldier fly farm, utilize a Bokashi pre-fermentor, etc.
+This could be cold compost, hot compost, a worm farm, a black soldier fly bin, etc.

-A compost system will likely have much more effect on smaller properties and Gardens than on large farms.
-Compost can scale, but it’s difficult to manage a system large enough to power a farm.
-It’s also difficult to find enough nutrients for the compost.
+A compost system will likely have much more effect on smaller properties and gardens than on large farms.
+Compost can scale, but it's difficult to manage a system large enough to power a sizable farm.
+It's can also be difficult to find enough nutrients for a lot of compost.
+Farms and larger properties may find it more economical to feed their scraps to animals and harvest the manure.

 In small home garden situations, however, compost can be a vital piece of your system.

-Check out my article here to learn more about sitting up your own compost system.
+Check out my article here to learn more about setting up your own compost system.

-Every property in each parcel of land has its own unique soil.
+Every property and each parcel of land has its own unique soil.

 Assessing your existing soil condition before you begin building soil allows you a benchmark against which you can gauge your progress over time.